-The study found that when estimating the effects of exchanging different protein sources substituting one serving of nuts, peas and lentils a day in place of one serving of red meat a day led to a 15% lower risk of breast cancer among all women.
+The study found that when estimating the effects of different protein sources, substituting one serving of nuts, peas and lentils a day, for one serving of red meat led to a 15% lower risk of breast cancer among all women.

 It is important to note that this is only one study and needs to be interpreted alongside the wider body of current evidence related to dietary factors and cancer risk, so it is not yet clear whether this study alongside other potential future evidence will lead to a different set of conclusions about dietary links with breast cancer.

 However, it should not be concluded from this particular study alone that red meat and processed meat increase the risk of breast cancer.